Office of Elementary and Secondary Education, Department of Education.

 (b) Develop determination, perseverance, and the ability to overcome obstacles.

 (c) Develop self-esteem through perseverance and earned success.

 (e) Develop self-regulation in order to work toward long-term goals.

-Definitions: The definitions of “baseline,” “experimental study,” “logic model,” “moderate evidence,” “national level,” “nonprofit,” “performance measure,” “performance target,” “project component,” “quasi-experimental design study,” “regional level,” “relevant outcome,” “strong evidence,” and “What Works Clearinghouse Handbook (WWC Handbook)” are from 34 CFR 77.1.
-The definition of “computer science” is from the Supplemental Priorities.
-The definitions of “local educational agency” and “State educational agency” are from section 8101 of the ESEA.
+Definitions: The definitions of “baseline,” “experimental study,” “logic model,” “moderate evidence,” “national level,” “nonprofit,” “performance measure,” “performance target,” “project component,” “quasi-experimental design study,” “regional level,” “relevant outcome,” “strong evidence,” and “What Works Clearinghouse Handbooks (WWC Handbooks)” are from 34 CFR 77.1.
+The definitions of “children or students with disabilities,” “computer science,” and “rural local educational agency” are from the Supplemental Priorities.
+The definitions of “local educational Start Printed Page 30296agency” and “State educational agency” are from section 8101 of the ESEA.